fbpx

 You Could Own A Piece of History!
 Shards for Sale

 Are you looking for something unique for your home or yard?
 How about a part of Winnipeg history?
-An artifact of the past!
+An artefact of the past!

 The large shard from the Winnipeg Theatre can be put together with two smaller shards from the Thomson and Pope building to create a handsome garden bench that would add some historic character to any yard!